Post-Conviction

 Certain crimes are ineligible for record restriction under any circumstances, such as sex crimes and violent felonies.

-Conviction is not the end of your path to freedom; let Mones Law Group, P.C. guide you through your post-conviction relief options today.
+Conviction is not the end of your path to freedom; let Mones Law guide you through your post-conviction relief options today.
 Contact us for a free consultation.

 Our Victories